Musée de Cluny: Beyond France

+Byzantine art

 Starting with the founding of the city in Constantinople in 330, the emperor Constantine began an era known as the Byzantine period.
 Between 843 and the fall of the Byzantine empire in 1204, the politics and art of this empire flourished.
 During this part of the Middle Ages in the West, the Byzantine art was a link to traditional literature, philosophy and Greco-Roman art.

 One example is the noteworthy ivory sculpture from Constantinople called Ariane.
 Ariane dates back to the first half of the 6th century and was most likely produced to adorn a piece of furniture.
 The statue includes Ariane, fauns and a few Angels of Love.
 It is one of the most iconic examples of Byzantine ivory work.

 Another famous piece of Byzantine ivory found in the Cluny is the plaque that depicts the crowning of Otto II.
 His father Otto I was crowned king of Rome on February 2, 962.
 This crowning marks the beginning of a renaissance in this part of Western Europe.
 Similar to Charlemagne, Otto I later took the title of Emperor Augustus.
 In 972, the emperor Otto II married the princess Théophano, who became the empress of Rome and can be seen in the ivory plaque as well.

 The Cluny also possesses a Byzantine coffer that contains mythological images and was produced around the year 1000.
 It was at this time that the Macedonian emperors ruled in Constantinople.